puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 {% endhighlight %}

 You can also approach the problem from the other direction.
-The `require` metaparameter is the mirror image of `before`.
-It tells Puppet that the current resource *requires* the one specified by the metaparameter.
+The `require` metaparameter is the mirror image of `before`. `require` tells Puppet that the current resource *requires* the one specified by the metaparameter.

 {% aside Metaparameters%}
 Metaparameters are attributes that can be set in any resource to give Puppet extra information about how to manage a resource.
-In addition to resource ordering, metaparameters can help with things like logging, auditing, and scheduling.
+In addition to resource ordering, metaparameters can help with logging, auditing, and scheduling.
 {% endaside %}

 Using `before` in the `openssh-server` package resource is exactly equivalent to